 The Québec maritime Blog

 Dynamic and festive, Rimouski offers all the attractions of a big city along with a tranquil natural setting and friendly local residents.
 This means that nature and the sea are never far from services, boutiques and entertainment options.
 Is it any surprise that Rimouski residents are the happiest people in Québec?
-(In 2013, people in Rimouski rated themselves highest in the province on the happiness scale for the second year in a row.)
+(In 2013, people in Rimouski rated themselves highest in the province on the Leger Happiness Index for the second year in a row.)

 Before you arrive: Visit Le Bic